 You might think that it’s silly to ask how to remove a leaf from a plant.
 You just take it off, right?
 Wrong, bucko.
 Some people like to use pruning shears to cut the stems of the fan leaves.
 However, this is not what you want to do.
 If you cut open the stems of the leaves and leave them on your plant, it creates a vector (or access point) for infections.
 That open stem is a great way for something like PM to get into your plant.

-Knowing how to defoliate your plants is a great advantage for a grower.
-Proper defoliation will keep your plants healthy and encourage your nugs to grow as big and dense as possible.
-On top of that, the plants love it.
+Knowing how to defoliate your cannabis plants is a great advantage for a grower.
+Proper defoliation will keep your marijuana plants healthy and encourage your nugs to grow as big and dense as possible.
+On top of that, the weed plants love it.
 You’ll see their reaction in the few days after you defoliate.
-And there’s nothing better than happy plants!
+And there’s nothing better than happy cannabisplants!
+Now that you know some cannabis plant defoliation techniques, it’s time to get growing!